VSpaceCode/vscode-which-key/README.md

 }
 ```

-In this example, when `m` click, it will find the first item that matches the current contrition.
-If no configured key matches the current condition, a default item showing a buffer menu will be use.
-Any item that has invalid key will used as default item.
+In this example, when `m` is pressed, it will find the first binding that matches the current condition.
+If no configured key matches the current condition, a default item showing a buffer menu will be used.
+Any item that has an invalid key will be used as default item.

+Therefore, in this example, if the language is javascript and the sidebar is visible, `m` will open
+the file browser, otherwise it will show the "buffers" menu.

 #### Overrides

 This is again similar with the `bindings` type.

-To override the condition binding item completely, the following config will overrides the `m` binding completely with the provided override.
+For example, the following config will override the `m` binding completely:

 ```json
 {